 Approaches to value.
-Any of the following three methods used to estimate the value of real estate: cost approach, income capitalization approach.
+Any of the following three methods are used to estimate the value of real estate: cost approach, income capitalization approach.

 Appurtenance.
 Anything used with land for its benefit, either affixed to land or used with it, that will pass with the conveyance of the land.

 Arm's-length transaction.
-A transaction in which both buyer and seller act willingly and under no pressure, with knowledge of the present conditions and future potential of the property, and in which the property has been offered on the open market for a reasonable length of time and there are no unusual circumstances. array.
+A transaction in which both buyer, and seller act willingly, and under no pressure, with knowledge of the present conditions, and future potential of the property, and in which the property has been offered on the open market for a reasonable length of time, and there are no unusual circumstances. array.
 An arrangement of statistical data according to numerical size.

 Assemblage.
 The combining of two or more adjoining lots into one larger tract to increase their total value.

 Assessed value.
-The value placed on land and buildings by a government unit (assessor) for use in levying annual real estate taxes.
+The value placed on land, and buildings by a government unit (assessor) for use in levying annual real estate taxes.

 Assessment.
-The imposition of a tax, charge or levy, usually according to established rates.
+The imposition of a tax, charge, or levy, usually according to established rates.
 (See also special assessment)

 Asset.
-Property that is owned and has value, such as cash or real or personal property.
+Property that is owned, and has value, such as cash or real or personal property.

 Average deviation.
 In statistics, the measure of how far the average individual, or variate, differs from the mean of all variants.

 Band of investment.
-A method of developing a discount rate based on (1) the rate of mortgage interest available, (2) the rate of return required on equity and (3) the debt and equity share in the property.
+A method of developing a discount rate based on (1) the rate of mortgage interest available, (2) the rate of return required on equity, and (3) the debt, and equity share in the property.
 A variation of this method is used to compute an overall capitalization rate.

-Bargain and sale deed.
+Bargain, and sale deed.
 A deed that contains no warranties against liens or other encumbrances but implies that the grantor has the right to convey title.

-Base line.
-A reference survey line of the government or rectangular survey, being an imaginary line extending east and west and crossing a principal meridian at a definite point.
+Baseline.
+A reference survey line of the government or rectangular survey, being an imaginary line extending east, and west, and crossing a principal meridian at a definite point.

 Beneficiary.
 The person who is to receive the benefits from a trust fund.

-Breakdown method.
+The breakdown method.
 (See observed condition depreciation)